9brada6/tabs-with-posts/tests/manual_testing.md

 ## Article Blocks

 1. There should be no space between HTML tags and the meta/title.
 So the starting HTML and ending tags should be on the same line as the meta/title output(because text-decoration might get applied wrong).
+2. Each article block should show the thumbnail if the option is selected.
+If is not selected, then an image that say no thumbnail available must be placed.

 ## CSS of Article Blocks